Thecavepeanut/zw-code-exercise/README.md

 * Must use SVG asset for click target
 * You may use `scss` or `css`
 * Must be responsive and mobile friendly
-* Shoud work in all modern web browsers
+* Should work in all modern web browsers
 * Must have a winner UI